1-ashraful-islam/image2ascii/README.md

 Inspiration for this package came from [image-to-ascii-art](https://github.com/Sayutizxc/image-to-ascii-art) [ascii-image-converter](https://github.com/TheZoraiz/ascii-image-converter)

+## Features

+- [x] Convert an image to ASCII in color
+- [x] Maintains aspect ratio of the original image
+- [x] Returns the ASCII image as a slice of strings
+- [x] Provides a loading function for image paths

 ## Installation

 If you want to use this package in your go project, you can install it using the following command: